haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 #### Post-build hooks

-Separately from the pre-build rules, we also propose to introduce post-build hooks.
-These cover a simple use case: namely to perform an IO action after an executable has been built.
+Post-build hooks cover a simple use case: performing an IO action after an executable has been built.

 This functionality gives package authors a way to modify an executable after